ARUP-NGS/BMFtools/README.md

 numconv is required for conversion to base 64 for PV tags, but that compression is optional.

+Some of vcflib's tools are used, although vcflib (key-word argument for these calls) can be set to False to do it manually on the shell.

 ### Required external tools:
 #### Aligners
 bwa (mem or aln, depending on needs.)